 Here’s our list of Cincinnati farmers’ markets including the days and times they are open.
 If you know of any local markets that aren’t on this list, please let us know – firstname.lastname@example.org – and we’ll add them!

-Hyde Park Farmers’ Market 2700 Erie Avenue at the square, Hyde Park, Cincinnati, Ohio (May–October 2021) Summer Market: 9:30am–1:00pm (May–October 2021) Winter Market (Clark Montessori): 9:30am–1pm Vendors are taking pre-orders for U.S. Bank pick up only.
-Contact vendors and schedule pick-up times.
+Hyde Park Farmers’ Market 2700 Erie Avenue at the square, Hyde Park, Cincinnati, Ohio Summer Market: 9:30am–1:00pm (May–October 2022) Turkey Tuesday: Tuesday before Thanksgiving (6:30pm–8:30pm) – evening market for Thanksgiving items including turkey and sides

-Deerfield Farmers’ Market Kingswood Park at 4188 Irwin Simpson Road, Mason, Ohio Summer Market: 9am-–12pm (Early May – End of October 31, 2021) Winter Market: (November 2021 – April, 2022) Third Saturday of each month)
+Deerfield Farmers’ Market Kingswood Park at 4188 Irwin Simpson Road, Mason, Ohio Summer Market: 9am-–12pm (Early May – End of October 2022) Winter Market: 10am–11am (November 2022 – April, 2023 3rd Saturday of each month)

 Mt.
 Washington Farmers’ Market Stanbery Park in Mt.
-Washington (Cincinnati, Ohio) – (May–September 2021) 9am-12pm Unconfirmed for 2021
+Washington (Cincinnati, Ohio) 9am–12pm (May–September 2022) Unconfirmed for 2022

-Fall Season: October 2021– Saturday before Thanksgiving Main and High Street, Oxford, Ohio 9am–12pm
+Fall Season: October 2022– Saturday before Thanksgiving Main and High Street, Oxford, Ohio 9am–12pm

-Winter Season: December 2021–April 2022: Main and High Street, Oxford, OH – (every 3rd Saturday) 10am-–12pm
+Winter Season: December 2022–April 2023: Main and High Street, Oxford, OH – (every 3rd Saturday) 10am–12pm

-West Chester Art & Farmers’ Market Spring Market: 9285 Centre Pointe Drive, West Chester, Ohio (1st and 3rd Saturdays April and May 2020) 2pm-4pm Pre-order/pre-pay and pick up at the market location.
-Follow on Facebook
+West Chester Art & Farmers’ Market Summer Market: 9am-1pm (mid May–October) at 9285 Centre Pointe Drive, West Chester, Ohio Winter Market: 2pm–4pm on 1st and 3rd Saturdays (November–March) at Mulhauser Barn at 8558 Beckett Rd., West Chester, Ohio Follow on Facebook